top of page

 Should I meet my lawyer before I sign up with a firm?

-The only thing a Richmond auto accident lawyer needs is a good secretary, a good paralegal, and a good investigator.
+The only thing a car accident lawyer needs is a good secretary, a good paralegal, and a good investigator.
 After that, the relevant question is which attorney is going to be working on your particular case.
 If they're at one of the big firms handling thousands of cases, are they really going to have time to get to know you and learn about how the accident has affected you?
 How much attorney involvement is there going to be?
-How many other cases will that Richmond auto accident lawyer be handling at the same time?
+How many other cases will that Richmond car accident lawyer be handling at the same time?
 Probably way too many.

 bottom of page